jga9325/apartments-api/README.md

 - **birthDate**: date
    - user must be between 18 and 100 years of age
 - **dateJoined**: date
-   - this value will be set by the application so null is acceptable
+   - assigned by the application so null is acceptable

 **Response Codes**
 - `201` - created successfully